Renton in Eureka Seven says this a lot, especially as he tried to climb out of his father's shadow early in the series.

 In the canon route of Blaze Union, Garlot has it dropped on him quite abruptly that he's not who he thinks he is—as much as his mother tried to hide it from him, he's actually a pureblooded descendant of the demon Brongaa, and his real name is Gulcasa.
 As this comes in the middle of a brutal Trauma Conga Line, it would probably be forgivable for the poor kid to break down from the identity crisis... but he just accepts the truth calmly and then sets about trying to find a way to use his newfound power to protect people.
 At the very end of the game, he puts the spirit of this trope into words, but by then it really comes off as more of a Tear Jerker than anything else, as several people who meant a lot to him have utterly rejected him because of this.

-In Shadow the Hedgehog, at the end of several story routes and especially the final, canon route Shadow states, "This is who I am!" when he is finally at peace with his identity and has put the past behind him once and for all.
-Shadow comes to terms with the idea that he is a weapon designed by Gerald Robotnick, but he has decided that he is now more than just a weapon: with his powers, he will find a way to bring the people of the Earth happiness, just as Maria had hoped.
+In Shadow the Hedgehog, at the end of several story routes and especially the final, canon route Shadow states, "This is who I am!" when he is finally at peace with his (perceived) identity and has put the past behind him once and for all.
+Shadow comes to terms with the idea that he is a weapon designed by Gerald Robotnik, but he has decided that he can be so much more than just a weapon: with his powers, he will find a way to bring the people of the Earth happiness, just as Maria had hoped.

-Metal Gear Solid series: One of the constant struggles for Solid Snake's character be that he has Blood Knight tendencies.
-Snake's father Big Boss and his brother Liquid remind him that inside of him there is a warrior spirit that loves to fight and that he should embrace it, Snake does embrace his fighting nature but tries his best to apply it for good causes.
-Though despite his attempts to do good Snake acknowledges that he is a bad person and that he is a killer by nature stating he is no hero as some would imagine him to be, "I am no hero, never was.
+Metal Gear Solid series: One of the constant struggles for Solid Snake's character is that he has Blood Knight tendencies.
+Snake's father Big Boss and his brother Liquid remind him that inside of him there is a warrior spirit that loves to fight and that he should embrace it, and revel in the joys of battle.
+After a long internal struggle Snake does eventually come to terms with his love for violence and embraces his fighting nature, but tries his best to separate himself from the examples of his family by using his combat talents for good causes.
+As an outward sign of his internal struggle Snake gives non-lethal combat a chance in Metal Gear Solid 2, but eventually falls back into using lethal weaponry on the battlefield.
+Despite his attempts to do good Snake eventually despairs in the knowledge that he can't escape his violent nature and admits that he is a bad person at heart with an irredeemable killer nature.
+Snake actively protests the idealistic images people have of him being a hero simply because he stopped a few terrorist incidents, stating "I am no hero, never was.
 I am just an old killer."

-In the end of his optional introspection storyline in Assassins Creed Revelations, Desmond arrives to the realization: "My name is Desmond Miles.
+In the end of his optional introspection storyline in Assassin's Creed: Revelations, Desmond arrives to the realization: "My name is Desmond Miles.
+I am an Assassin.
 I am an Assassin."
 Notably, he has denied being an Assassin multiple times since game one.

 Mean-spiritedly subverted in Demo Reel.
 After four episodes and God knows how many years of self-loathing, Donnie DuPre accepts himself as both Donnie and Jimmy Boyd, a film-maker who will make good movies and someone who can remember his tragic past but not obsess over it anymore.
 Turns out he's neither, he's The Nostalgia Critic, and his whole existence is a punishment.